Frequently Asked Questions

 Please upload the documents to your online application and departments will be able to read them together with your application data.

 You NEED NOT submit more documents than required (those stated in "Additional Document Required " section of the e-prospectus of individual programmes).
 Non-required documents will not be considered by departments.

-23. What should I do if I need more upload capacity or an extra place to upload my additional/supporting documents?
+23. What should I do if I want to submit additional/supporting documents after application submission?

 24. My academic documents are not in English.
 What should I do?

-Please provide officially translated copies of the documents in addition to copies of the original documents.
+Please provide officially translated copies of the documents certified by your institutions, Ministry of Education or legal authorities in addition to copies of the original documents.
 Otherwise, your application may not be considered.